Research Investigator Awards Program

 The DFCM Investigator Awards Program supports five types of researchers:

-- Clinician Scientists: funding for those with ≥50% protected research time.
+- Clinician Scientists (faculty with >50% protected research time)

-- Clinician Investigators: funding for those with <50% protected research time.
+- Clinician Investigators (faculty with <50% protected research time)

 There are currently 30 Research Investigator Program positions supported by DFCM.

 Note: All applicants must have an academic appointment in the DFCM (or equivalent) and be an active faculty member in an affiliated unit.